"You can fight like a krogan...

 - Imperial Guard Commanders appear to be junior flag officers, possibly somewhere around brigadier.
 Lord Commander of the Segmentum is a much higher combined arms rank, the five joint highest in the Imperium answerable directly to the council of High Lords.

 - A Space Marine "Commander" is simply the highest ranked Space Marine in a force.
 If a Space Marine battlegroup to really bad casualties, then the senior Battle-Brother would be "Commander".
+Force Commanders can also be younger Brothers in line for promotion, given command of a few squads or half-squads for the duration of a surgical strike.

 - BattleTech, the rank Galaxy Commander is very high rank among the Clans, its should be the equivalent of General in the Inner Sphere, as they command an entire regiment called a galaxy, and they have a big say in the Clans policies and decisions.
 One of the prerequisites of the rank is to be a real Badass mechwarrior.